Impact

 Risk and Exploitability

 The issue carries a high severity rating per Chromium and a CVSS score of 9.6 indicating a critical level of impact.
-While EPSS data is not available, the lack of a KEV listing suggests it has not yet been widely exploited.
+The EPSS score of <1% suggests a very low probability of exploitation, and the lack of a KEV listing indicates it has not yet been widely exploited.
 A remote attacker can exploit it by hosting or embedding a malicious HTML page that users open, which triggers the Fullscreen operation.
 Successful exploitation would break the sandbox boundary, leading to possible code execution or privilege escalation on the host machine.

 OpenCVE Enrichment